 - Statement and conclusion (which conclusion is true)

 - Sitting arrangement (circular, row, building floor) – These are the tough ones.
-My approach was to attempt them at the last once I have gone through rest of the questions in the reasoning section.
+My approach was to attempt them at the last once I have gone through the rest of the questions in the reasoning section.

 - Input-output machine – Practice a lot.
 It will help in recognizing patterns quickly.
 Target full marks in such questions.

 - Data sufficiency (can you answer the question with one, two or three statements)

 - Name-place-color-thing mapping – Again time-consuming.
 Should be attempted at last.